-The maximum benefit is equal to 85% of daily covered earnings (including supplements for dependents).
+The maximum benefit is equal to 85% of the insured's daily covered earnings (including supplements for dependents).

 Short-time work compensation: The worker receives compensation for the period of reduced working time.
-The benefit is equal to 80% of covered earnings for the period of lost working time and is payable for up to 3 months.
+The benefit is equal to 80% of the insured's covered earnings for the period of lost working time and is paid for up to 3 months.
 The national unemployment insurance fund pays 80%, and the employer pays 20%, of the total benefit.